Generic Name: diltiazem hydrochloride

 Other: Amblyopia, CPK increase, dyspnea, epistaxis, eye irritation, hyperglycemia, hyperuricemia, impotence, muscle cramps, nasal congestion, nocturia, osteoarticular pain, polyuria, sexual difficulties.

 The toxic dose in man is not known.
-Due to extensive metabolism, blood levels after a standard dose of diltiazem can vary over tenfold, limiting the usefulness of blood levels in overdose cases.
+Because of its extensive metabolism, blood levels after a standard dose of diltiazem can vary over tenfold, limiting the usefulness of blood levels in overdose cases.

 There have been reports of diltiazem overdose in amounts ranging from <1 g to 18 g.
 Of cases with known outcome, most patients recovered and in cases with a fatal outcome, the majority involved multiple drug ingestion.